corespring/corespring-java/doc/resources/quizzes.md

       "orgId": "51114b307fc1eaa866444648",
       "metadata": {
         "title": "Sample Quiz",
-        "description": "This is a sample quiz",
+        "course": "Example Course",
-        "instructions": "This quiz consists of questions to help users get up to speed using the CoreSpring platform", "classroom": "1034"
+        "note": "This is an exmaple of a quiz"
       },
       "questions": [
         {